tardate/LittleArduinoProjects/README.md

-# 194 Little Arduino Projects
+# 195 Little Arduino Projects
-> Latest addition:sparkles: [ESP8266/DIYDevBoard](./playground/ESP8266/DIYDevBoard) - a DIY devboard for an ESP-01 ESP8266
+> Latest addition:sparkles: [LCResonator](./Electronics101/LCResonator) - measure the resonant frequency of an LC circuit  or inductance of an inductor

 Just my collection of electronics projects, many involving an Arduino in one way or another.